chaseruskin/orbit/docs/src/topic/overview.md

 # How Orbit Works

-Orbit is an agile package manager and extensible build tool for HDLs.
+Orbit is a package manager and build system for VHDL, Verilog, and SystemVerilog.

 ![](./../images/architecture.svg)